-- 1.3C.12prof.Pr5a.
-Develop strategies to address expressive challenges in a varied repertoire of music and evaluate their success using feedback from ensemble peers and other sources to refine performances. - 1.3C.12prof.Pr6a.
-Demonstrate attention to technical accuracy and expressive qualities of the music through prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres. - 1.3C.12prof.Pr6b.
-Demonstrate an understanding of expressive intent by connecting with an audience through prepared and improvised performances. - 1.3C.12prof.Re8a.
-Explain and support interpretations of the expressive intent and meaning of the musical works citing as evidence the treatment of the elements of music, contexts, the setting of the test (when appropriate), and varied researched sources. - 1.3C.12prof.Re9a.
-Evaluate works and performances based on personally and collaboratively developed criteria, including analysis structure and context.
+- 1.3C.12acc.Pr5a.
+Develop and apply appropriate rehearsal strategies to address individual and ensemble challenges in a varied repertoire of music and evaluate their success. - 1.3C.12adv.Pr6a.
+Demonstrate an understanding and mastery of the technical demands and expressive qualities of the music through prepared and improvised performances of a varied repertoire representing diverse cultures, styles, genres, and historical periods in multiple types of ensembles. - 1.3C.12adv.Pr6b.
+Demonstrate an ability to connect, engage and respond to audiences through prepared and improvised performances. - 1.3C.12acc.Re8a.
+Support interpretations of the expressive intent and meaning of the musical works citing as evidence the treatment of the elements of music, contexts, the setting of the test (when appropriate), and varied researched sources. - 1.3C.12acc.Re9a.
+Evaluate works and performances based on research as well as personally and collaboratively developed criteria, including analysis and interpretation of the structure and context. - 1.3B.12acc.Cn10a.
+Demonstrate how interests knowledge and skills relate to personal choices and intent when creating, performing and responding to music.

-- 1.3B.12acc.Cn10a.
-Demonstrate how interests knowledge and skills relate to personal choices and intent when creating, performing and responding to music. - 1.3D.12prof.Pr4c.
-Demonstrate and describe an understanding of the context and expressive intent in a varied collection of music selected for performance that includes melodies, repertoire pieces, improvisations, and chordal accompaniments in a variety of patterns. - 1.3D.12int.Pr5a.
-Apply teacher or student-provided criteria to critique individual and small group performances of a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniments selected for performance.
-Identify practice strategies to address performances challenges and refine the performance. - 1.3D.12int.Pr6a.
-Perform with expression and technical accuracy, a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniment in a variety of styles, while, demonstrating sensitivity to the audience and an understanding of the context. - 1.3D.12prof.Pr7b.
-Develop and apply teacher or student-provided criteria based on personal preference, analysis and context to evaluate individual and small group musical selections for listening. - 1.3D.12int.Re8a.
-Identify and support interpretations of the expressive intent and meaning of musical selections, citing as evidence the treatment of the elements of music, context, the setting of the text (when appropriate), and varied researched sources. - 1.3D.12prof.Re9a.
-Compare passages in musical selections and explain how the elements of music and context inform the response. - 1.3B.12int..Cn10a.
-Demonstrate understandings of relationships between music and the other arts, other disciplines, and varied contexts and daily life.
+- 1.3D.12prof.Pr4c.
+Demonstrate and describe an understanding of the context and expressive intent in a varied collection of music selected for performance that includes melodies, repertoire pieces, improvisations, and chordal accompaniments in a variety of patterns. - 1.3D.12acc.Pr5a.
+Develop and apply criteria to critique individual and small group performances of a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniments in a variety of styles, as well as create rehearsal strategies to address performance challenges and refine the performances. - 1.3D.12accPr6a.
+Perform with expression and technical accuracy, individually and in small groups, a varied collection of music that includes melodies, repertoire pieces, improvisations, and chordal accompaniment in a variety of styles, while, demonstrating sensitivity to the audience and an understanding of the context. - 1.3D.12prof.Pr7b.
+Develop and apply teacher or student-provided criteria based on personal preference, analysis and context to evaluate individual and small group musical selections for listening. - 1.3D.12acc.Re8a.
+Explain and support interpretations of the expressive intent and meaning of musical selections, citing as evidence the treatment of the elements of music, context, the setting of the text (when appropriate), and varied researched sources. - 1.3D.12prof.Re9a.
+Compare passages in musical selections and explain how the elements of music and context inform the response. - 1.3B.12acc.Cn10a.
+Demonstrate how interests, knowledge, and skills relate to personal choices and intent when creating, performing and responding to music.

 - 9.4.12.CI.1.
 Demonstrate the ability to reflect, analyze, and use creative skills and ideas. - 9.4.12.CI.2.
 Identify career pathways that highlight personal talents, skills, and abilities. - 9.4.12.CI.3.
 Investigate new challenges and opportunities for personal growth, advancement, and transition. - 9.4.12.TL.1.
 Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task. - 9.4.2.CT.2.
-Identify possible approaches and resources to execute a plan . - 9.4.2.CT.3.
-Use a variety of types of thinking to solve problems.
+Identify possible approaches and resources to execute a plan - 9.4.2.CT.3.
+Use a variety of types of thinking to solve problems